 The program consists of four major components:

-- Habitat Exploration: studies biotic and abiotic parameters of a site and is appropriate for ecology and environmental science units of science courses; and
+- Habitat Exploration: studies biotic and abiotic parameters of a site and is appropriate for ecology and environmental science units of science courses

 - Taking Action: guides both science and social studies students in designing, implementing, and communicating projects to enhance a particular site.

-Science and Civics: Sustaining Wildlife is distributed through the Texas Parks and Wildlife’s Project WILD program in partnership with the National Wildlife Federation (NWF).
+Science and Civics: Sustaining Wildlife is distributed through the Texas Parks and Wildlife’s Project WILD program.
 Educators, youth group leaders, and others can receive the Science and Civics: Sustaining Wildlife Curriculum Guide for Grades 9-12 by attending a Science and Civics workshop.
 The workshop is a minimum of 2 hours and teachers are given SBEC (State Board of Educator Certification) credit.
+See a sample activity.